Pierre Boulle: Life and career

 Born in Avignon, France, Pierre Boulle was baptised and raised as a Catholic, although later in life he became an agnostic.
-He studied at the prestigious École supérieure d'électricité (Supélec) where he received an engineer's degree in 1933.
-From 1936 to 1939, he worked as a technician on British rubber plantations in Malaya.
-While there he met a Frenchwoman who was separated from her husband.
-She was to become the love of his life, to whom he would write tender love letters.
+He studied at the prestigious École supérieure d'électricité (Supélec) where he received an degree in engineering in 1933.
+From 1936 to 1939, he worked as a technician at SOCFIN rubber plantations in Malaya.
+Boulle met a Frenchwoman at a dinner held at his supervisor's residence, The White Palace, who was separated from her husband.
+She was soon to become the love of his life, to whom he would write tender love letters.
 She later chose to return to her husband, an official in French Indochina.
 During World War II she and her husband escaped into Malaya, but one of her children died in the process.
 Boulle would later meet her after the war, and they enjoyed a platonic friendship.

 At the outbreak of World War II, Boulle enlisted with the French army in Indochina.
-After German troops occupied France, he joined the Free French Mission in Singapore.
-During the war he was a supporter of Charles de Gaulle.
+After German troops occupied France, he became a supporter of Charles de Gaulle and joined the Free French Mission in Singapore.
+Boulle served as a secret agent under the name Peter John Rule and was sent on a mission to help resistance movements in China, Burma, and French Indochina.
+In 1943, he was captured by Vichy France loyalists on the Mekong River.
+Two years later, Boulle managed to escape from Saigon.

-Boulle served as a secret agent under the name Peter John Rule and helped the resistance movement in China, Burma, and French Indochina.
-In 1943, he was captured by Vichy France loyalists on the Mekong River and was subjected to severe hardship and forced labour.
-He was later made a chevalier of the Légion d'Honneur and decorated with the Croix de Guerre and the Médaille de la Résistance.
+Boulle was later made a chevalier of the Légion d'Honneur and decorated with the Croix de Guerre and the Médaille de la Résistance.
 He described his war experiences in the non-fiction My Own River Kwai.
-After the war he would keep in touch with his war comrades for the rest of his life.
+After the war he kept in touch with his war comrades for the rest of his life.

-After the war, Boulle returned to work for a while in the rubber industry, but in 1949 he moved back to Paris and began to write.
+After the war, Boulle returned to work for a while in the plantations of SOCFIN in Malaya, in 1949 he moved back to Paris and began to write, drawing from his memories of Malaya and Indochina.
 While in Paris, too poor to afford his own flat, he lived in a hotel until his recently widowed sister, Madeleine Perrusset, allowed him to move into her large apartment.
 She had a daughter, Françoise, whom Pierre helped raise, but plans for him to officially adopt the girl never materialized.